ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

 Unresolved Questions
 --------------------

-* Should we provide a way to test for reference equality between mutable constructors?
 * Can we add a way to include mutable arrays in a constructor?
 * It would be great to allow STM as an option in addition to IO and ST.  The constructor will need to store extra metadata, because TVar# is more complex than MutVar#.
-* We can declare a constructor with an ``IO`` result type even if it doesn't have any mutable fields.
-Why is that useful?
-One reason is that these constructors have identity, which means that things like pointer equality and finalizers work more reliably.